-Easier said than done for sure!
+This is easier said than done!
 But if you are feeling bad about things that have already happened, take time to realize that there is nothing you can do to change these things now.
 You can take steps to begin letting the past go and making positive choices for your future.

-Try taking a few minutes out of your day to focus on your breathing or an object like a candle or a pleasant sound.
+Try taking a few minutes out of your day to focus on your breathing, an object (like a candle), or a pleasant sound.
 As best as you are able, bring your mind back to the present focus.
 This can give your mind a little gap or vacation from anxiety and also provide some insight into where your mind takes you.
 If you have trouble doing this alone, try using a guided meditation, available for free online.
-Try www.mindful.org.
+Try www.mindful.org

 10. Talk to others.

 Connect to a family member or friend and share your anxieties.
 It can be a great way to gain insight, get advice, and alleviate some of your stress by getting support and understanding.

 While these tips should help, don’t hesitate to seek professional help if you have lived with anxiety for a long time and are having trouble managing on your own.
 Call your local mental health centre or check out the resources below.

 - CTRI’s workshop and webinar, “Anxiety: Practical Intervention Strategies”